novag/pydel/README.md

   logged in has already voted on this post, True if the vote request was sent.
  - delete_post(post) attempts to delete the post associated with the given Post instance.
 Returns True if the request is sent without encountering any exceptions.
- - post_jodel(color, message) posts a new Jodel with the given color and message.
+ - new_post(color, message) posts a new Jodel with the given color and message.
 Please note that the server will discard any non-Jodel colors.
- - reply_to_jodel(message, post) posts a reply containing message as a response to the given post.
+ - new_reply(message, post) posts a reply containing message as a response to the given post.

 ```
-p.post_jodel(color=pydel.colors.RED, message="I just love this app!")  # [<pydel.Post instance at 0x7f798e7e9c20>, <pydel.Post instance at 0x7f798e7e9b00>, ...]
+p.new_post(color=pydel.colors.RED, message="I just love this app!")  # [<pydel.Post instance at 0x7f798e7e9c20>, <pydel.Post instance at 0x7f798e7e9b00>, ...]
 ```

 ### Colors